NESTCollaboration/nest/README.md

 ```
 ./execNEST numEvts type_interaction E_min[keV] E_max[keV] field_drift[V/cm] x,y,z-position[mm] {optional:seed}
 ```
-To simulate time-dependent 83m-Kr decays -- 83m-Kr produces yields via a 32.1 keV $\gamma$ followed by a 9.4 keV gamma --  E_max[keV} is replaced with the time between the decays in ns; E_min[keV] is replaced with either 9.4, 32.1, or 41.5 [keV].
-Example of 9.4 keV decay 250ns after the inital 32.1 keV:
+To simulate time-dependent 83m-Kr decays -- 83m-Kr produces yields via a 32.1 keV $\gamma$ followed by a 9.4 keV gamma --  E_max[keV] is replaced with the time between the decays in ns; E_min[keV] is replaced with either 9.4, 32.1, or 41.5 [keV].
+Example of 9.4 keV decay 250ns (NOTE: this is the MAX time separation along an exponential) after the inital 32.1 keV follows below.
+The minimum time separation (minTimeSeparation) defaults to 100 (so, merged pulses are included) but you can change that at the top of execNEST.cpp

 ```
 ./execNEST numEvts Kr83m 9.4 250 field_drift[V/cm] x,y,z-position[mm] {optional:seed}